Northampton County is named for the County of Northampton in England.

 Contractor: Unknown

 Description: The building faces north and is a two story blue colored brick story structure.
 The building is located on hill in landscaped grounds.
 The north front has a large portico with five large white colored columns rising to a pediment at the roof line.
 Above the pediment rises a high white colored tiered tower.
 The west wing and rear section were added in 1887.
 The architect was John M Stewart.
 The east wing was added in 1913.
 The architect was A W Leh In 1921, the west wing was further extended.
 The architect was Edward Bitting.
 In 1976, the building was attached to the Administration Building by a covered hallway.
 The building was renovated in 2011 to 2012.
 The architect was Artefact Inc. and the contractor was Alfero Company Inc. The building is connected to the courthouse on the south side.
-Along the east side is the jail.
+Along the east side is the Old County Jail.

 Photos taken 2011